pnnl/hexwatershed/paper.md

 The maximum segment N is calculated based on stream confluence topology.

 * Subbasin boundary

 Similar to stream segment, HexWatershed defines subbasin reversely.
 The subbasin indices are the same with corresponding stream segments.

 # Example results

 HexWatershed produces all the watershed characteristics including stream networks and watershed boudnary.
 Most model outputs are in shapefile format and can be visulized using a Geographic Information System (GIS) application.
+These outputs can also be converted or imported into other hydrologic models.

 * Flow direction